SSWConsulting/SSW.Rules.Content/rules/do-you-create-a-migration-plan/rule.md

 While you were fixing those build errors, you wrote code that isn't compatible with .NET Framework.
 Now you have an urgent bug/feature/whatever, as well as 25 new build errors you have to solve ☠️.

-Using multiple TFMs from day 1 ensures you are fixing the breaking changes for .NET Core, *without* introducing breaking changes in .NET Framework.
+Using multiple TFMs from day 1 ensures you are fixing the breaking changes for .NET, *without* introducing breaking changes in .NET Framework.

 This allows you up to work on your migration PBIs **incrementally**, while still allowing you to deploy your app on the current .NET version - win/win!
 :::